Zephyrusg/Entra-Protocol-Lab/Readme.md

 # Entra Protocol Lab

-A Flask web application for testing and debugging **SAML** and **OIDC** authentication flows with Microsoft Entra ID (formerly Azure AD).
-This tool helps developers understand authentication protocols by providing a clear view of tokens, claims, and responses from Entra.
+A Flask web application for testing and debugging **SAML** and **OIDC** authentication flows with Microsoft Entra ID (formerly Azure AD) — or any standards-compliant identity provider.
+This tool helps developers understand authentication protocols by providing a clear view of tokens, claims, and responses.

 ## Features